White Hardwood Floors

 Compared to 2000, the number of manufacturers offering more traditional smooth finished white floors has fallen off, but a handful still keep production that include Kahrs, Lauzon and Mirage.
 Kahrs itself offers one near pure white in their Ash Alabaster (right) and a half dozen other ranging from Pearl, Opaque and an Arctic color tone.
 Lauzon provides two near whites in Hard Maple and Beech.
 Finally, Mirage has what they term a Nordic available in Red Oak and Maple along with a half dozen near whites to light grays in their Flair collection.

 The three manufacturers mentioned are at the top of their game when it comes to quality.
-They are also rated the highest in my manufacturer review section.
 As far construction styles, all Kahrs products are engineered, while both Lauzon and Mirage offer both solid and engineered.

 Bruce Fulton Plank - Solid 3/4 Inch